JetBrains/requirements/README.md

 * Reference to subrequirements files (Ctrl + click)
 * Opening packages in a browser (Ctrl + click)
 * Reformat file
+* Support renaming

 ## Actions

+PyCharm, and other products if the Python plugin is installed:

 * Install All packages